-You must contact the appropriate local HUD Office to obtain information about the submission of applications within the jurisdiction of that Office as well as information relating to the Phase I Environmental Site Assessment, Exhibit 4(d)(vii).
+For programmatic information, you MUST contact the appropriate local HUD office about the submission of applications within the jurisdiction of that Office.

 Note: You may propose a scattered site project in one application, in which case the minimum unit requirement per site and the maximum number of units per application as specified in Section III.C.3.b. above apply.